Data Processing Agreement

 SCHEDULE 2 - AUTHORISED SUB-PROCESSORS

 The following Sub-processors are authorised as at the effective date of this DPA.
-KYC Genie will provide at least 14 days' prior written notice of any additions or replacements in accordance with clause 5.2.
-For the current live list, contact [email protected].
+The categories of Personal Data each Sub-processor processes, and the appropriate safeguards applicable to any transfer, are as set out below.
+Each Sub-processor processes Personal Data across the locations in which it and its own infrastructure providers operate, as described in that Sub-processor's published documentation.
+KYC Genie will provide at least 30 days' prior written notice of any additions or replacements in accordance with clause 5.2.
+For the current list, contact privacy@kycgenie.com.

 SCHEDULE 3 - INTERNATIONAL TRANSFER MECHANISMS